Pohakala at Mehana

 Multiple listings reference storage: 3/20 have a building-level storage checkbox and 7/20 list storage in unit_features, and public remarks across the corpus explicitly mention "storage," "custom built in storage," "plenty of storage spaces," and garage shelving.
 Evidence indicates the building offers storage/lockers or notable in-unit/garage storage for some units; references appear across different agent remarks rather than being a single copy/paste entry, so inclusion is warranted though not every listing notes it.

-I searched for surfboard storage, board storage, surf storage, and similar phrases.
-The remarks mention storage and custom garage shelving, but nothing specifically indicates surfboard storage facilities.
+I looked for surfboard storage and similar phrases like board storage, surf storage, or bike and surfboard storage.
+The listings mention general storage and garage shelving, but nothing specifically indicates surfboard storage.

 No analysis available